best-ski-resorts-in-south-korea

-The 10 Best Ski Resorts in South Korea
+The 10 Best Ski Resorts in South Korea (2026 Guide for Beginners & Advanced Skiers)

-Reading Time: 7 minutes
+Reading Time: 9 minutes

 Do you want to go skiing in Korea?
 With more than 70% of the country being mountainous, there are lots of options!
 Most ski resorts are located in the Gangwon-do area, which isn’t too far from Seoul, but you can also find some ski resorts in the southern part of the country that are worth visiting.
 Let’s break down the 10 best ski resorts in South Korea below.